353words/cmdline/README.md

 Listing 7 shows how to handle signals.
 On line 113 we create a buffered channel and on line 114 we tell `signal` to send a message to `ch` if the program receives `SIGPIPE` or `SIGTERM`. `SIGPIPE` happens when you print to standard output but it is closed (like in the `head` example above) and `SIGTERM` happens when the user hits `CTRL-C`.
-Since signal are platform dependent, we use the `golang.org/x/sys/unix` to get signal values.
+Since signals are platform dependent, we use the `golang.org/x/sys/unix` to get signal values.
 On lines 115-119 we create a goroutine that will get notified via `ch` that a signal was received.
 The goroutine logs and exits the program.